-To register your interest, please use the button below to access the application form.
+To register your interest, please complete the application form by 20 September 2019 via the button below.
 The programme is being sponsored centrally by LU and is free of charge to LU postdocs who secure a place.
 You must register an LU email address to take part.

 Click icon to register